Santa Cruz County Bank In The News

 Veteran lender Sati Kanwar, formerly with Valley Community Bank, is joining Santa Cruz County Bank as senior vice president/Small Business Administration business development officer.

 He is a specialist in government-guaranteed loans, such as those backed by the Small Business Administration and U.S. Department of Agriculture.

 Read the full story at www.santacruzsentinel.com

-Santa Cruz County Bank posted a profit of $535,000 for the second quarter, up from $369,000 a year ago.
+Santa Cruz County Bank posted a profit of $633,000 for the quarter ending June 30, up 10 percent from the prior quarter and up 18 percent from a year ago.

-Santa Cruz County Bank posted a profit of $454,000 for the quarter ending March 31, up from $268,000 a year ago.
+Santa Cruz County Bank posted a profit of $573,000 for the quarter ending March 31, down 15 percent from the previous quarter but up 26 percent from a year ago.